auth0/docs/articles/api/authentication/_passwordless.md

 ### Remarks

 - If you sent a verification code, using either email or SMS, after you get the code, you have to authenticate the user using the [/passwordless/verify endpoint](#authenticate-user), using `email` or `phone_number` as the `username`, and the verification code as the `password`.
-- This endpoint is designed to be called from the client-side, and has a [rate limit](/policies/rate-limits#authentication-api) of 50 requests per hour per IP.
+- This endpoint is designed to be called from the client-side, and is subject to [rate limits](/policies/rate-limit-policy/authentication-api-endpoint-rate-limits).
 - The sample auth0.js script uses the library version 8.
 If you are using auth0.js version 7, please see this [reference guide](/libraries/auth0js/v7).

 ### Error Codes